HenriPodolski/next-mgnl/README.md

 - [ ] Manual Testing of author view, preview and public
 - [ ] Attempt to not expose author ACL website to rest-anonymous

 ### ToDo Backlog
 - [ ] Pass nextjs logs into Magnolia logging
+- [ ] Create docker base image for deps as base and images for lib and web using base deps image
 - [ ] Provide options for DB to mgnl docker image (maybe helpful: https://github.com/nicolasbarbe/magnolia-docker)